PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 ---
 layout: post
-title: "PrestaShop Year in Review 2025"
+title: "PrestaShop 2025: Year in Review"
 subtitle: "A look back at a year of major releases, community events, and new initiatives"
 date: 2025-12-31
 authors: [ kpodemski ]